How to Calculate Spot Welding Cost: A Step-by-Step Guide

 resistance spot welding basics

-Resistance spot welding joins overlapping metal sheets by clamping them with electrodes and forcing a high electric current through the contact area, which generates heat from electrical resistance and forms a weld nugget.
+Resistance spot welding joins overlapping metal sheets by clamping them with electrodes and forcing a high electric current through the contact area.
+That current generates heat from electrical resistance and forms a weld nugget.

-You’ll apply controlled pressure and current for a set time; those three parameters — pressure, current, time — determine nugget size and joint strength.
+You apply controlled pressure and current for a set time.
+Those three parameters — pressure, current, and time — determine nugget size and joint strength.

-Use non-consumable electrodes (copper or tungsten) to maintain contact shape and conductivity.
+Non-consumable electrodes (copper or tungsten) maintain contact shape and conductivity throughout the process.

-The method suits low thermal conductivity metals like low carbon steel and pairs well with welding techniques that prioritize repeatability.
+The method suits low thermal conductivity metals like low-carbon steel and pairs well with processes that prioritize repeatability.

-In automated lines, you’ll gain consistent cycle times, minimized heat-affected zones, and reduced warping, which lowers rework.
+In automated lines, you get consistent cycle times, minimized heat-affected zones, and reduced warping, all of which lower rework costs.

-For cost calculation, quantify cycle time, electrode life, energy per weld, and automation benefits to model unit cost.
+For cost calculation, quantify cycle time, electrode life, energy per weld, and automation benefits to build a reliable unit cost model.

 Identifying Materials and Thicknesses